kwangjong/kwangjong.github.io/_posts/2022-06-27-Forward-and-Backward-Propagation.md

 a_{1}^{(1)} = \sigma( w_{1,0}^{(0)} a_{0}^{(0)} + w_{1,1}^{(0)} a_{1}^{(0)} + b_{1}^{(0)} )
 $$

-In fact, these two activations above can be calculated using matrix multiplication:
+These two activations above can also be calculated using matrix multiplication:

 $$
 \begin{bmatrix} a_{0}^{(1)}\\ a_{1}^{(1)} \end{bmatrix} = \sigma